Kovalam Lighthouse Beach 🏖️ India

 This restaurant has a beautiful garden setting next to a small lake.
 The soothing Indian background music they played here was just right- and I was able to purchase a copy of the CD from them for 100 rupees.
 Many of the young people studying yoga eat here.

 At the Suprabhatham Organic Vegetarian Restaurant we enjoyed another excellent meal in their calm and secluded garden area.
 Here we ate a Paneer curry, vegetable Jal Frezi, rice, chapattis and lassies.
-Our bill camne to 770 rupees (€11).
+Our bill came to 770 rupees (€11).

 Most (non-vegetarian) restaurants discretely sell large bottles of beer at around 100 rupees per bottle (€1.50).
 If you’re a wine drinker, forget it: one glass can cost 400 rupees (€6).
 Lassie’s cost 90 rupees.